-The DEA Registrant may proceed with steps 5.2 and 5.3 below while awaiting background check clearance, but may not go any further.
-The screening and background check process is repeated every ten years for the duration of the individual's work with CS.
+The DEA Registrant may proceed with steps 5.2 and 5.3 below while awaiting background check clearance but may not go any further.

-All forms are found on the UO EHS website: http://safety.uoregon.edu/controlled-substances.
+All forms are found on the UO EHS website: http://safety.uoregon.edu/controlledsubstances.
 Once submitted to EHS, please allow up to one week for background check processing.